s3630922/Unsupervised-Multivariate-Data-Analysis/README.md

   NumPy library (version 1.20.3) was used for the generation of multi-dimensional arrays and matrices with its numerical mathematics extension, matplotlib library (version 3.4.3), to produce plots and graphs, and scikit-learn machine learning library (version 0.24.2) for Python was used first to pre-process the data prior to any multivariate analysis.

+Example data with samples with class (x axis) and observations (y axis).
+This example data is Raman spectra between 500 - 1800 cm-1.